 If you haven’t given much thought to how you will feed your baby once they arrive, there’s no time like the present!

 You have to decide whether you want to feed your baby formula or breast milk.

 There are many reasons why some moms prefer formula right off the bat.

-Regardless of whether you intend to start with breast milk or not, following are my top 5 breastfeeding tips.
-These are all things that I’ve learned firsthand, after having 3 children…
+Regardless of whether you intend to start with breast milk or not, following are my top 5 breastfeeding tips for new moms — all things that I’ve learned firsthand, after having 3 children.

 #1 – Your Emotions Can Affect Your Success

 Breastfeeding is not just a physical thing — it’s an emotional experience too.

 Women who experience traumatic birthing experiences and those who do not feel very connected or bonded with their babies often have a more challenging time getting their milk production where it needs to be during the first few weeks after delivery.

 So even though you may fully intend on breastfeeding your baby, your own body might prevent it.

 #2 – There Is Some Discomfort